-4.1 Drugs refers to medicines, volatile substances, alcohol, tobacco, illegal drugs, other unauthorised substances and New Psychoactive Substances (NPS) often referred to as 'Legal Highs'.
-'Drugs' here are taken to mean those that are legal, such as alcohol, tobacco and solvents, over the counter and prescribed drugs, and illegal drugs such as cannabis, ecstasy, amphetamines, heroin, crack/cocaine, LSD, etc.
+4.1 'Drugs' here are taken to mean those that are legal, such as alcohol, tobacco and solvents, over the counter and prescribed drugs and illegal drugs such as cannabis, ecstasy, amphetamines, heroin, crack/cocaine, LSD, etc. 'Drugs' also include New Psychoactive Substances (NPS) oftern referred to as 'Legal Highs'.

-5.0 The school's stance on drugs, health and the needs of pupils
+5.0 The School's Stance on Drugs, Health and the needs of Pupils

-- 5.1 It is inappropriate and unacceptable for pupils to bring substances into school, have them on their person, consume them before, during and after school and on the way to or from school, including on school visits etc. Cognita Schools has a strict no smoking policy. - 5.2 The school believes that the possession and/or use of drugs in school, during the school day or while travelling to/from school, is inappropriate.
-The drugs/substances covered by this policy are not to be bought, sold or otherwise exchanged, brought onto school premises during the school day or while pupils are on school visits.
-Individual exceptions may be made for pupils who require prescription medicines where appropriate.
+- 5.1 Possession: It is inappropriate and unacceptable for pupils to bring the above drugs into school, have them on their person, consume them before, during and after school and on the way to or from school, including on school visits, etc. Cognita has a strict no smoking policy (including no vaping) on school sites.
+The drugs/substances covered by this policy are not to be purchased, sold or otherwise exchanged during the school day or while pupils are on school visits. - 5.2 Use: The school believes that use of drugs in school, during the school day, while travelling to/from school or on school trips is inappropriate.
+Individual exceptions may be made for pupils who require prescription medicinaes, where appropriate.